Israelshecktar/printf/README.md

 ## Usage

 This function provides a similar interface to the standard printf function.
 You can use format specifiers outlisted below to control the output format.
-## Examples
-1. Include the "main.h" header file in your C program:

-#include "main.h"
-2. Call the _printf function in your code, similar to the original printf function:
-  _printf("Hi, %s!
-The answer is %d.\n", "Israel", 1024);
-Output:
-   `Hi, Israel!
-The answer is 1024`

 ## Supported Format Specifiers